• Skip to primary navigation

 1. Treat Your Crew and Crew-Only Spaces with Respect

-Treat crew-only areas as you would a colleague’s workspace.
-Do not enter crew-only spaces unless you are invited.
-You are always welcome to ask questions, and the crew generally appreciates clear, direct, and polite communication.
+Treat these areas as you would a colleague’s office: do not enter unless invited.
+If you have questions, ask the crew directly – clear, polite communication is always appreciated.

-When you step aboard, it is common to remove your shoes.
-The crew will show you where to leave them, either onboard or on the dock.
+When you step aboard, you will typically be asked to remove your shoes.
+The crew will show you where to leave them, either on board or on the dock.

-Most guests go barefoot or wear soft-soled, non-marking deck shoes.
-Hard-soled shoes and high heels are rarely permitted, as they can damage decking and interior floors.
+Most guests go barefoot or wear soft, non-marking deck shoes.
+Hard-soled shoes and high heels are rarely permitted because they can damage decking and interior floors.

-3. Care for the Yacht as You Would a Luxury Home
+3. Treat the Yacht Like a Luxury Home

-The yacht is your “home” during the charter, but it is also a high-value asset that requires careful upkeep.
-Avoid spilling sunscreen or oils on upholstery, use coasters under drinks, and tell the crew right away if something breaks or spills.
+During your charter, the yacht is your “home,” but it is also a high-value asset that requires careful upkeep.
+Avoid getting sunscreen or oils on upholstery, use coasters under drinks, and tell the crew immediately if something spills or breaks.

-Accidents happen, and the crew is trained to handle them quickly and discreetly.
-Reporting issues immediately helps prevent stains or damage from getting worse and shows respect for the shared space.
+Accidents happen, and the crew is trained to deal with them quickly and discreetly.
+Reporting issues right away helps prevent stains or damage from getting worse and shows respect for the shared space.

 4. Tipping on a Yacht Charter

-Tipping is customary on yacht charters and is an important part of crew compensation.
-While gratuity is technically optional, it is generally expected if you are satisfied with the service.
+Tipping is customary on a luxury yacht charter and forms an important part of crew compensation.
+While crew gratuity is technically optional, it is generally expected when service meets expectations.

-Gratuities are typically 10% to 15% of the charter fee and are paid at the end of the charter.
-The captain normally distributes tips among the crew.
-If you are unsure what is appropriate for your trip, your charter broker or charter agent can advise you.
+As a guideline, gratuities are typically 10% to 15% of the charter fee and are given to the captain at the end of the charter, who then distributes them among the crew.
+If you are unsure what is appropriate for your destination or contract, ask your charter broker or charter agent before departure.

-If you like to sleep in, stay active in the afternoons, or prefer more formal dinners, let the crew know early.
-They will do their best to accommodate you.
-At the same time, give the crew the space to do their jobs without unnecessary interruptions, as this often leads to a smoother experience for everyone.
+If you like to sleep in, stay active in the afternoons, or prefer more formal dinners, mention it early.
+At the same time, give the crew space to work without constant interruptions – it usually leads to a smoother charter for everyone.

 No matter how experienced you are on the water, listen carefully to the captain’s safety briefing at the start of your charter.
 It typically covers emergency procedures, life jackets, and general onboard safety.